-I have a sideline as a freelance journalist, and have been published by The Guardian, The New Statesman, Horse & Hound, CityMetric, The Vagenda, The Point and Third Sector.
-I enjoy writing about a diverse range of subjects from animals to investment, via education, health and social trends and am always open to freelance commissions.
+I still work as a journalist on a freelance basis, and have been published by The Guardian, The New Statesman, Horse & Hound, CityMetric, The Art Newspaper, The Vagenda, The Point, Teach Secondary and Third Sector.
+I enjoy writing about a diverse range of subjects from animals to investment, via education, health, arts/heritage and social trends and am always open to freelance commissions.
 I do freelance copywriting work for a couple of organisations, too, and am happy to consider further projects.
 (See contact page.)

 Giving back is important to me, so I have assisted Historic Royal Palaces with media advice and Guide Dogs with communications work.
 I was also previously a mentor at the Social Mobility Foundation and I helped out StreetVet UK, a charity for the pets of the homeless, with admin work.